LIFE & HEALTH CHALLENGES

 - Wellbeing books including Your Life Matters – a guidebook for life and Food for Life by Petrea King

-- Meditations including Be Calm, Increasing Self Esteem, Tranquil Night, Learning to Meditate
+- Meditations including Be Calm, Increasing Self Esteem, Tranquil Night and Learning to Meditate

-It takes strength and resilience to work through depression, and Quest for Life can help through our residential programs and 1-day workshops.
+It takes strength and resilience to work through depression, and Quest for Life can help through our residential programs, online courses, and workplace programs.

 - Our 5-day residential Healing Your Life program provides you with a wealth of practical skills and strategies for overcoming depression in a confidential and safe environment.